 One of vitamin D’s most important roles is keeping your immune system strong so you’re able to fight off viruses and bacteria that cause illness.
 If you suffer regularly from colds and coughs, low vitamin D levels may be a contributing factor.

-In addition to bone pain, the NHS reports that when vitamin D levels are low, symptoms may also include tiredness, weakness and muscle pain.
-The NHS also advise that you may be at greater risk of developing conditions such as diabetes, heart diseases, certain cancers and possibly weight gain.
+In addition to bone pain, health practioners report that when vitamin D levels are low, symptoms may also include tiredness, weakness and muscle pain.
+They also advise that you may be at greater risk of developing conditions such as diabetes, heart diseases, certain cancers and possibly weight gain.

 How to combat low levels of Vitamin D